 Recovery Software for Failed Data

-There are a few data recovery softwares on the internet, but we prefer the free Disk Drill application.
-Disk Drill will work on just about any storage device, from an Android phone to an iPhone, from a micro-SD card to a computer hard drive running either Windows or macOS.
-It’s secure, trusted, and free (up to 500 MB of information).
+There are a few data recovery softwares on the internet, but we recoment a Disk Drill application.
+Disk Drill will work on just about any storage device from a micro-SD card to a computer hard drive running either Windows, macOS or iPhone.
+It’s secure, trusted, and free (up to 500 MB of information for Windows users).

 Disk Drill can be downloaded online from here.
 With this solution, you won’t need to deal with any of the headaches that come from trying to get across Albuquerque to a data recovery center.
 You can simply click a few buttons and resume your business.

 With Disk Drill working, you’ll need to get your files to a place it can access.
-If your missing or corrupted files are already on the machine with Disk Drill, then this step is done.
-If not, use a cloud service, an SD card, a memory stick, or any other applicable method to get the files over (even email works in a pinch).
+If your missing files are already on the machine with Disk Drill, then this step is done.
+If not make sure that your memory card or external drive is connected to your computer.

-Select “Search for lost data.”
-At the present time, the default function is fine.
-There are other options, but those are for special circumstances.
+Step 2: Select “Search for lost data.”
 Disk Drill looks through every file on the device you select and does it remarkably fast, but it can take time if there is a large trove of files on there.

 A picture will pop up in the viewing pane on the right of the Disk Drill interface.
 If it shows a fully complete image, there is a very good chance the file is fully recoverable.
 If it shows only a solid thumbnail, the file might be beyond recovery.
 That’s not a certainty, though, and there’s no harm in trying.